Cono Norte

-The Cono Norte (recently being called Lima Norte) is one of the five areas that make up the Lima Metropolitan Area.
-It is located in the northern part of the metropolis, hence its name.
-The socioeconomic levels of its residents are varied.
-The districts of Ancón and Santa Rosa (both in the far north of the province) are the popular beach resorts (but not residential areas) for wealthier residents of Lima.
-The rest of the population comprises middle class and lower class residents.
+Cono Norte, also known as Lima Norte, is the name given to an unofficial subregion of the province of Lima, Peru.
+It is one of the five areas that make up Lima and Callao's metropolitan area.

+Located to the north of the city, the socioeconomic levels of its districts are varied: the districts of Ancón and Santa Rosa are the popular beach resorts (but not residential areas) for the city's wealthier residents.
+The rest of the population comprises middle and lower class residents.
 It is one of the most populated areas of Peru.

+Etymology

+The term cono (lit. 'cone') was used in the mid-20th century to describe the squatted areas surrounding the city, which began to increase in number under the populist presidencies of Manuel A. Odría and Juan Velasco Alvarado.
+The name referred to the settlements' distance from Lima, and the word was eventually replaced by Lima, the name of the city.